 Whatever process you go through to produce your blog, make sure you check back on the response each post receives; from overall website hits to engagement on social media, you’ll find that each blog will deliver some value.
 That in itself can be very motivating, but beyond that, it will help to sharpen your plan for the future.
 Blogs offering tips may provide sales leads, whilst market insight and good news stories from within your organisation may generate PR.
 Some topics might provoke a conversation which suggests people want to hear more from you.
 The measurement can be a valuable tool to refine your content plan and support your overall marketing objectives.

 Most organisations find it challenging to produce and maintain a quality blog.
 Even if you can write, can you find the time and focus to maintain a blog of your own?
 Most people can’t, which is part of the reason why content writers exist!
 Quality blogging requires technical writing skills and decent research skills, but above all it takes planning, time and the right mind-set.
-One of our core services is helping companies to find their voice and to uncover the vast sources of content that lie untapped within their employees.
+Our core services revolve around helping companies to find their voice and to uncover the vast sources of content that lie untapped within their business.